-The mere thought of Thanksgiving Day invokes visions of a beautiful laid out table, covered with linen, adorned by china, and delicious food.
+The mere thought of Thanksgiving Day invokes visions of a beautiful laid out table, covered with linen, adorned by china, and delicious foot.
 This family tradition, started so long ago, continues down the generations, with no end in sight for the future generations to come.
 It is a purely American holiday, that causes us to pause and acknowledge how truly thankful we should be.

 Through the years, the holiday has refined itself to what it is today.
 Foods are basically the same as they were then, totally familiar to us.
 But what about Thanksgiving Juicy Turkey?

 Many pioneers who came to American shores would be surprised by the “new goods” we now deem as part of our Thanksgiving table.
 These pioneers came from many lands, mostly originating at the beginning from Europe: the English, who came to Virginia in 1607, and the New England in 1620; the Dutch, who settled in New York in 1623; the Finns and Swedes in Delaware in the 1620’s; the English Quakers in Pennsylvania in 1681; and the Germans also in Pennsylvania about 1690.

 These people beheld a wilderness of game animals which include: deer, moose, elk, rabbits and squirrels.
 Food teemed from the eastern shores, and fruits, such as mulberries, cherries, grapes and walnuts were there for the taking.

 Indeed, America was land of plenty – if you knew which plants were safe to eat and if you could preserve them for when the winds blew cold.
 Many plants were unfamiliar to the Europeans.
 Only with the help of the Native Americans who lived upon the land, did the settlers survive.
 The Indians introduced lima beans, peppers, pumpkins, squash, sweet potatoes and corn into the settlers diet of cabbage, parsnips and herbs.